FyroxEngine/rg3d.rs/src/_posts/2022-08-06-feature-highlights-0.27.md

 }
 ```

-The feature is very powerful, it helped to refactor how the editor handles property modification of entities.
+This feature is very powerful, it helped to refactor how the editor handles property modification of entities.
 The editor uses Command pattern for undo/redo functionality, each action is encapsulated in an object and it
 has standard methods like "execute", "revert", "finalize".
-Before reflection, to change a property you was forced
+Before reflection, to change a property you were forced
 to create a command that will swap previous value with a new one.
 As you probably already understand, it resulted
-in tons of boilerplate code that was hard to maintain.
-Reflection helper to remove 90% of boilerplate code by
+in tons of boilerplate code (sections of code that are repeated in multiple places with little to no variation) that was hard to maintain.
+Reflection helps to remove 90% of boilerplate code by
-adding universal command that simply gets new value, finds a field using its name and sets the value to it.
+adding a universal command that simply gets new value, finds a field using its name and sets the value to it.

 Scripts were the second place where it was used - `ScriptTrait::on_property_changed` method was removed.
 There is
 no more manual handling of changed properties, reflection does everything for you.